mlhartme/stool/main/documentation.md

 respective stage only, every stage has its own set of stage properties.
 You can adjust stage properties with [stool config](#stool-config).

+In contrast, every stage has status fields, you can view them with `stool status`.
+Status fields are similar to properties, but they are read-only.

 ### Backstage

-Every stage directory contains backstage directory `.backstage` that stores Stool-related data about the stage, e.g. the stage properties, Tomcat configuration and log files of the applications.
-The backstage directory is created when you create or import the stage. `$STOOL_HOME/backstages` contains a symlink *id*->*backstage*.
-Stool uses this directory to iterate all stages.
+Every stage directory contains a backstage directory `.backstage` that stores Stool-related data about, e.g. the stage properties, Tomcat configuration and log files of the applications.
+The backstage directory is created when you create or import the stage. `$STOOL_HOME/backstages` contains a symlink *id*->*backstage* for every stage.
+Stool uses this to iterate all stages.

-Stool removes backstage symlinks either explicitly when you run`stool remove`, or implicitly when it detects that the target directory has been removed.
+Stool removes backstage symlinks either explicitly when you run `stool remove`, or implicitly when it detects that the target directory has been removed.
 Stool checks for - and cleans - stale backstage links before every command.

-### Stage Exiring
+### Stage Expiring

 Every stage has an `expire` property that specifies how long the stage is needed.
 You can see the expire date with `stool config expire`.
 If this date has passed, the stage is called expired, and it is automatically stopped, a notification email is sent and you cannot start it again unless you specify a new date with `stool config expire=`*yyyy-mm-dd*.

-Depending on the `autoRemove` Stool property, the stage will automatically be removed after the configured number of days.
+Depending on the `autoRemove` Stool property, an expired stage will automatically be removed after the configured number of days.
 Stage expiring helps to detect and remove unused stages, which is crucial for shared machines.
 If you receive an email notification that your stage has expired, please check if your stage is still needed.
 If so, adjust the expire date, otherwise remove the stage.